mmore500/waves/blog/_posts/2020-05-16-onboarding-checklist.md

 Michgan State University requests that we refer undergraduate students working in summer positions to the Undergraduate Research Office.
 They collect information that allows them to assess undergraduate research across the institution and to coordinate professional development activities.

-:soon: If you are a current or recent undergraduate student, please complete their survey [here](https://mmore500.com/hopto/au).
+:soon: If you are a current or recent undergraduate student at any college or university, please complete their survey [here](https://mmore500.com/hopto/au).

 ## Stipend Setup